Tejes-Dasari/Health_Care_MERN/README.md

 DELETE /stock/delete_stock/:id: Delete a stock entry.

+**Disclaimer:** This project is developed for educational purposes and might require further optimizations for use in production environments.

 GET /icepack_record: Get all ice pack records.

 POST /icepack_record: Add a new ice pack record.